waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Current Location & Navigation Plan
 *   **Current Location:** Mt.
 Moon 1F (ID: 59) at (26,16).
 Standing on warp to B1F.
 *   **Navigation Plan:** Use current warp to B1F (26,16).
 Explore B1F from this entry point to find a ladder/warp to the northeastern section of B2F.
-From NE B2F, find the ladder to the isolated 1F exit to Route 4 (east of Mt.
+From B1F (after exploring the NE B2F area accessed from B1F (14,28) and returning to B1F (14,28)), find the ladder at B1F (26,10).
+This ladder should lead to the isolated section of Mt.
+Moon 1F and the exit to Route 4 (east of Mt.
 Moon).

 # Current Goals
 *   **Primary Goal:** Reach Cerulean City and obtain the Cascade Badge from Misty.